 The precise skills will vary from company to company, as each organization will have its own requirements.
 However, generally, these are the skills to look out for.

-- Knowledge of various security methods, policies, regulations, and IT solutions
+- Knowledge of various information security methods, policies, regulations, and IT solutions

 - Ethical hacking